 Students in a Commonwealth Supported Place (CSP) get help from the government and pay a lower course fee called the student contribution amount.
-See student contribution amount to estimate your fees.
+To estimate your fees, see:

 The level of support and your payment options depend on your citizenship: